Herr House History

 The 1719 House, or “Hans Herr House” as it is known locally, is reputed to have been the home of Hans Herr and his wife Elizabeth.
 It was certainly the home of Christian Herr and his wife Anna, and several of Christian and Anna’s children.
 Both Hans Herr and Christian Herr were bishops of the Mennonite faith.

-The Hans Herr House was home to several generations of Hans Herr’s family until the 1860s, after which it was used as a barn and storage shed.
+The Hans Herr House was home to several generations of Hans Herr’s family until the early 1900s, after which it was used as a barn and storage shed.
 It was restored to colonial-era appearance in the early 1970s.
 It is now part of a Museum complex which includes three Pennsylvania German farmhouses, several barns and other outbuildings, and an extensive collection of farm equipment spanning three centuries.
 The 1719 House is perhaps the most frequently pictured building in Lancaster County.
 The artist Andrew Wyeth, himself a relative of Hans Herr, created a well-known image of the house before its restoration.

 The Founding of Pennsylvania